Alcohol bases for flavoured schnapps and liqueurs are numerous. You can use...

 These spirits are also fine bases.
 Especially for liqueur making.

-Each has its own distinct taste and flavours that blend very well with the flavours from various fruits, berries, spices and herbs.
+Each has its own distinct taste and flavours that blends very well with the flavours from various fruits, berries, spices and herbs.

 Always choose good quality